mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 [^3]: A new found mindfulness of what I choose to surround myself has meant an increase in both the time devoted to the consideration of each new purchase, and the maintenance of those belongings.
 Focusing on buying one item that is not intended to be replaced, but rather maintained and used regularly and [performs its task in an exemplary manner][L6].
 [^4]: If we ascribe a dragon as the avatar of Maximalism, then what should come to represent minimalism?
 A Knight seems appropriate given St. George—perhaps.
 [^5]: This great turn of phrase is shamelessly lifted from the [TFT episode mentioned earlier in this piece][L2].
 It generally refers to the propensity—or at least expectation—for adulthood to involve less geographical movement and greater physical ties than that of adolescence or early adulthood.
-[^6]: The opposite direction may be some form of [Retail Therapy], but that dosen't nessecarily cast an illuminating light on identity so much as compulsion.
+[^6]: The opposite direction may be some form of [Retail Therapy], but that doesn't necessarily cast an illuminating light on identity so much as compulsion.
 [^7]: For the sake of simplicity and brevity, this essay shall assume—rightly or wrongly—that less is, at the least, some form of good.